NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] Clean up the prototype electronics
+  - [x] remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
+  - [x] supply 5V to HX711
+  - [x] Add bus capacitors
 - [x] fix all instances of std::setw(). it only sticks for one output field...
 - [x] Begin() Setup() Init(), **PICK ONE**
 - [x] UX Improvements